 - · Methods of identifying students who are at-risk

 - · Curriculum-based measurement to monitor progress and adapt instruction and interventions effectively

 Prevention and Intervention in Tiered Systems (3 Credits).
 Fall, 2023

 The purpose of this course is to provide students an in-depth introduction to the foundational concepts and recent history of Multi-Tiered Systems of Support (MTSS) in primary and secondary school settings.
 Students will learn of the rationale behind, and intend outcomes of multi-tiered systems of support in K-12 settings; how these systems are often organized and function; and critically, how schools begin the process of designing and implementing their own MTSS.

-As this is the introductory course in the MTSS sequence, students will be exposed to topics of assessment, data-based decision making, and intervention strategies across contexts.
+Students will be exposed to topics of assessment, data-based decision making, and intervention strategies across contexts, as well as organizational strategies to promote implementation.
 Subsequent courses will cover each of these areas in greater depth, and will provide opportunities for greater development of skill and expertise.
-It is expected that students who receive this certificate will be well equipped to provide some of the consultation and leadership that is necessary to support MTSS adoption and organizational change.
-By participating in this initial, introductory course, students will have the foundational knowledge required to begin help their school systems begin to evaluate the range of support currently available and identify future implementation needs.
+By participating in this course, students will have the foundational knowledge required to begin help their school systems begin to evaluate the range of support currently available and identify future implementation needs.

-Classroom Organization for Inclusive and Special Classrooms (3 Credits); Coming soon
+Classroom Organization for Inclusive and Special Classrooms (3 Credits); Fall 2023.

 The focus of this course is on classroom and behavior management, delivered in the context of MTSS programming.
 Course content is drawn from a multidisciplinary research base, and covers a continuum, including:

 - · Working within a range of school environments that leverage an MTSS framework to varying degrees